 Becoming a Player at Home

 The alleged spread of the Revolutionary Guards' external influence coincides with a growing cachet at home.
-Mehdi Khalaji, a fellow at the Washington Institute for Near East Policy, wrote in August 2007 that "the Revolutionary Guards are the spine of the current political structure [in Iran] and a major player in the Iranian economy."
+Mehdi Khalaji, a fellow at the Washington Institute for Near East Policy, wrote in 2007 that "the Revolutionary Guards are the spine of the current political structure [in Iran] and a major player in the Iranian economy."
 The Guards' political influence began its ascendancy as a counterweight to former reformist president Mohammad Khatami.
 But analysts say the number of former Guards entering political life spiked during President Mahmoud Ahmadinejad's first term, beginning in 2005.
 Khamenei has appointed former Revolutionary Guards commanders to top political posts like the presidency (Ahmadinejad) and key institutions, like the Islamic Republic of Iran Broadcasting Corporation (Ezzatollah Zarghami), the Supreme National Security Council (Saeed Jalili), and the Expediency Council (Mohsen Rezaei, a 2009 presidential challenger).
 Ali Alfoneh, an expert on the Revolutionary Guards and a visiting fellow at the American Enterprise Institute, says this increase was a tactical move by Khamenei to counter pressures at home, and abroad.
 He "must have considered former members of the Revolutionary Guards better at crisis management at home . . . but also better [suited] to counter external pressure on the nuclear issue," Alfoneh says.

-Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC also began to target some of the president's allies, note Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
-The IRGC benefits from the confrontation between Khamenei and Ahmadinejad because it makes Khamenei "more dependent on the power and muscle of the IRGC" (National Interest), writes Iran expert Abbas Milani.
+Amid deepening discord between Khamenei and Ahmadinejad in 2011, the IRGC also began to target some of the president's allies, noted Mehrzad Boroujerdi of Syracuse University and independent scholar Kourosh Rahimkhani.
+The IRGC benefits from the confrontation between Khamenei and Ahmadinejad because it makes Khamenei "more dependent on the power and muscle of the IRGC," wrote Iran expert Abbas Milani.

-The Revolutionary Guards also controls the country's strategic missile forces, mounts foreign and domestic intelligence operations, and is responsible for protecting the regime; the Guards has sole jurisdiction of patrolling the Iranian capital.
-Wehrey, writing with colleagues in a January 2009 assessment of the Pasdaran (PDF), notes that "much of the institution's rise to prominence over competing militias and paramilitaries in the post-revolutionary period was due to its effectiveness in suppressing internal dissent."
+The Revolutionary Guards also control Iran's ballistic missile arsenal, mounts foreign and domestic intelligence operations, and is responsible for protecting the regime; the Guards have sole jurisdiction of patrolling the Iranian capital.
+Wehrey, writing with colleagues in a January 2009 assessment of the Pasdaran (PDF), says "much of the institution's rise to prominence over competing militias and paramilitaries in the post-revolutionary period was due to its effectiveness in suppressing internal dissent."
 Guardsmen and Basij volunteers have a history of violently crushing riots in Iranian cities, and a unit dedicated to quelling civil unrest, the Ashura Brigades, was established in 1993 (PDF).

 A Money Machine